 Benefits of Growing Cucumbers on Trellis

-- The biggest benefit of Growing Cucumbers on Trellis is – It prevents the wetting of foliage, which will keep fungal infections at bay.
+- The biggest benefit of Growing Cucumbers on Trellis is – It prevents the wetting of foliage, which keeps the fungal infections at bay.

 - Instead of covering the space on the ground, the plant will utilize the vertical space.

 - Better air circulation around the plant will keep it healthy and productive.

 - Pest infestations can easily be observed and controlled.